 I have friends and family who aren't that fond of dogs, but it's even more unpleasant when total strangers direct hostility towards pet parents.
 I've personally encountered some outright anger.
 One was a neighbor in our building who claimed our terminally ill Golden Retriever was "barking incessantly."
 Highly improbable, considering our dog was almost physically unable to, but we were extra careful after that.
 Another time, a woman on the sidewalk waited until she had just passed me and burst out with an obscenity about how irritated she was that my puppy was in her way.
 He wasn't, but she apparently was looking for a scapegoat.
-Because of the hostility, it shows how important it is to do everything possible to make your pet blend in as much as possible, do their best with manners and leave no trace behind.
+Because of the hostility from neighbors, it shows how important it is to do everything possible to make your pet blend in as much as possible, do their best with manners and leave no trace behind.
 After all, a neighbor who has a minor issue with you can make major problems by complaining about you and your pet.
 Avoid confrontation, follow all of the rules and take the tactic of becoming less visible.

-Of course, restraining your dog from excessive barking when in your home is expected along with immediately picking up pet waste when in public.
-Street manners include staying to the right side, staying off private property and always keeping your dog restrained on a leash.
-We go so far as to require our Golden Retriever to sit down in the grass when bicycles and pedestrians are approaching from either direction.
+Of course, restraining your dog from excessive barking when in your warm weather home is expected along with immediately picking up pet waste when in public.
+Street manners include staying to the right side, staying off the grass of private property and always keeping your dog restrained on a leash.
+We go so far as to require our dog to sit down in the grass when bicycles and pedestrians are approaching from either direction.
 This can be cumbersome on a busy day, but our dog is less likely to try to jump up to greet a stranger when already sitting down.
 He usually receives a smile or nod of appreciation for doing so.
 Frankly, it's not only super cute, but very respectful when a dog sits at attention in your honor while walking along the sidewalk.

 To Socialize or Not